June 1, 2026•17 min read

 3) Run the credit math before you subscribe

 Headline prices mislead.
-A single 1080p clip can eat a large share of a monthly credit allowance on Kling, Hailuo, and Runway, so divide the monthly credits by the per-clip cost to get true throughput, then compare to your real volume.
+A single 1080p clip can eat a large share of a monthly credit allowance on Kling and Runway, so divide the monthly credits by the per-clip cost to get true throughput, then compare to your real volume.
 Test five hard SKUs first: a bold print, a logo tee, a sheer fabric, a structured jacket, and a fine-knit.
 Whichever tool keeps those readable in motion is your answer.
 For a wider look at video specifically, see our best AI fashion video generators guide.

 4) Where does the still come from?